 Listed below are some of our Shelter Programs for People and Pets!

-Pediatric Spay/Neuter Program – Established February, 1999 - Our shelter has maintained a 100% compliance rate on spay/neuter of all animals before they leave the shelter.
-This includes puppies and kittens as young as 6 weeks.
-UNLESS there is a MEDICAL necessity that would cause fatal complications or risk the pet’s life.
-Early age spay and neuter is the surgical sterilization of companion animals prior to the conventional age of 6 months.
-For an increasing number of shelters it can mean 100% sterilization compliance rates, fewer returned animals, and improved staff morale.
+Pediatric Spay/Neuter Program – Established February, 1999 – Our shelter has maintained a 100% compliance rate on spay/neuter of all animals before they leave the shelter.
+This includes puppies and kittens as young as 8 weeks UNLESS there is a MEDICAL necessity that would cause fatal complications or risk the pet’s life.
+Early age spay / neuter is the surgical sterilization of companion animals prior to the conventional age of 6 months.
+For shelters it can mean 100% sterilization compliance rates, fewer returned animals, and improved staff morale.

-Save A Sato Program – Established May 1999 – a joint life-saving venture with animal rescues of Puerto Rico.
+Save Our Satos Program – Established May 1999 – a joint life-saving venture with animal rescues of Puerto Rico.
 Hundreds of homeless, neglected animals are rescued, rehabilitated and flown to our shelter each year, where they find loving, lifelong homes.
-The volunteers in Puerto Rico rescue these dogs known as “Satos” (mixed breed street dogs) off the cruel streets and care for them until they are healthy enough to come to our shelter.
-Here at our shelter, they are spayed or neutered, provided any necessary vet care and found loving homes!
+These dogs known as “Satos” (mixed breed street dogs) are spayed or neutered, provided any necessary vet care and found loving homes!
 To date our shelter has rescued and re-homed thousands of these amazing dogs/puppies.

 Seniors 4 Seniors – Established October 2000 – Companion animals are essential to keeping people healthy, vibrant and to reducing blood pressure and stress.
 Often times older people need or want animals to give them love and companionship throughout their golden years.
 Pets can be expensive if one is on disability, Social Security or limited income, in response our shelter has created a Seniors for Seniors program.
 The shelter waives the adoption fee of any qualifying animal at our shelter 5+ years for an adopter 55 years or older.
 All pets are spayed / neutered and provided all medical care before adoption.
 The average cost of this service is over $700.
 The adopter is taking home a new companion and saving the initial cost of any medical care and adoption fees.
 This program is a win/win situation for both the adopter and the pet.